jsangilve/hatethatcode/content/aws-lambda/uploading_files.md

 ```

 This lambda function parses the APIGatewayProxy event (see the `parseFormData` function in the repository or alternatively check the npm package [lambda-multipart-parser](https://github.com/francismeynard/lambda-multipart-parser)), reads the file and extract other fields from the form data.
-Then, the file gets uploaded to S3, adding tags, and a customized filename when provided.
+Then, uploads the file to S3, includes the tags, and a customizes the filename when provided.

 You can call the function using the following `curl` request: